Battery is a common misdemeanor offense in Wisconsin criminal courts.

 No Contact Orders in Wisconsin

-In many domestic cases the prosecution asks for a bond condition that prohibits contact with the alleged victim and or no contact with the alleged victim’s residence.
+In many domestic cases, the prosecution asks for a bond condition that prohibits contact with the alleged victim and or no contact with the alleged victim’s residence.

 If you have a no contact order, even if the alleged victim is a spouse or lives in the same house, you bear the burden of staying away from the person.
 If you have a no contact condition and have contact with the forbidden person, you are the one who gets in trouble.

-No contact orders, particularly when this prevents you from returning to your home, can create a substantial hardship.
+No contact orders, particularly when this prevents you from returning to your home, can create substantial hardship.
 If you are in a position to hire a lawyer in a criminal case, sooner is always better than later.

 In domestic cases where there is a risk that the state will request a no contact order, it is particularly important to have a lawyer present at the bond hearing to fight the request for a no contact order.